How to uninstall packages using YUM command?

 yum groups info “name of the group”

-uninstalling package group using YUM command
+Uninstall a package group using YUM command

-To uninstall a package group, for example, ‘Performance Tools’, Run the following command:
+To uninstall a package group, for example, ‘Performance Tools’, run the following command:

 sudo yum remove @"<package_group_name>"